-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood tests will be needed to check for unwanted effects.
 You may also need to monitor your blood pressure at home.
 If you notice any changes to your normal blood pressure, call your doctor right away.

 Birth control pills and other forms of hormone-based contraceptives (eg, patches, rings, implants, and injections) may not work while you are using this medicine.
 To keep from getting pregnant, use another form of birth control (eg, condoms, diaphragm, or a contraceptive foam or jelly) while using Orkambi®.